Kitware/dive/docs/Google-Cloud.md

 # Run plan
 # See `devops/main.tf` for a complete list of variables
-# change machine_type to a2-highgpu-1g (default) or any other type.
-#    In this example, a CPU node is used and will not be able to run many kinds of training.
-#    This is done to prevent you from accidentally creating very expensive hardware without
-#    intentionally switching to a GPU node.

-terraform plan \
-  -var "machine_type=e2-highcpu-4" \
-  -var "project_name=<GCloud-Project-Id>" \
+# the default macine_type and gpu_type can be overridden

-  -out create.plan
+terraform plan -var "project_name=<GCloud-Project-Id>" -out create.plan

 # Run apply
 terraform apply create.plan